 So, yes, I admit that Dirt does have a tendency to leave a plethora of pissed-off people in her wake.

 Well, that will never happen and I will tell you why: I fell in love with her for exactly the way she is.
 I believe in her and in her cause.
-I am not some starry-eyed schoolgirl (although she does make me feel that way!); I am a middle-aged professional woman with a Ph.D. and lots of opinions of my own, who shares a remarkably compatible degree of passion and stubbornness.
+I am not some starry-eyed schoolgirl (although she does make me feel that way!); I am a middle-aged professional woman with a Ph.D. and lots of opinions of my own, and who shares a remarkably compatible degree of passion and stubbornness with Dirt.

-I support (and agree with) her and her cause completely, and she supports me and my passions completely.
+I support (and agree with) Dirt and her cause completely, and she supports me and my passions completely.
 I would never want her to change, much less ask her to.